 I think artist’s block is something everyone experiences now and then, when you know you should be drawing but just can’t get yourself motivated to do it.
 Nothing seems to inspire you when you look around the room, what can you do?
 I have a few suggestions that might help:

 Sometimes you can’t force it so just take some time out to do something you enjoy other than drawing and painting.

 Lots of my students forget that they can go out to draw and visit museums, parks or just somewhere new.
 It is hard to be inspired when your surroundings are so familiar.
-There are lots of places to go to see interesting things, if you like animals go to the zoo, if you like observing people go into the city, if you like boats go to a boatyard and so on.
+There are lots of places to go to see interesting things, if you like animals go to the zoo, if you like observing people go into the city, shopping malls, if you like boats go to a boatyard…the possibilities are endless!

 Change the Lighting

 A more dramatic lighting setting might inspire you, try drawing with just one lamp on the subject.
 Try drawing in very bright light, early spring mornings are good for this, you may capture a different mood in your art.

 Maybe you have got yourself into a rut in the way that you work, it could be time to try out new media.
 If you have never tried pastels it could be time to try them out or branch into printmaking, it could give you inspiration for a new way of working.